 This is a general guide to the law and does not constitute legal advice.

-The legislation has extended the traditional definition of rape to make it an offence of for “person (A) to penetrate with his penis the vagina, [but also now the] anus or mouth of another person (B), either intentionally or recklessly, without that person’s consent, and without any reasonable belief that B consents.”
+The legislation has extended the traditional definition of rape to include all sexual identities and make it an offence of for “person (A) to penetrate with his penis the vagina, [but also now the] anus or mouth of another person (B), either intentionally or recklessly, without that person’s consent, and without any reasonable belief that B consents.”

 Under the Scottish legislation, “consent means free agreement.”

 “59.
 Subsection (2)(a) provides that there is no free agreement where the conduct takes place at a time where the complainer is incapable, because of the effect of alcohol or any other substance, of consenting to it.
 The effect of this subsection is not to provide that a person cannot consent to sexual activity after consuming any alcohol or taking any intoxicating substance.
 A person may have consumed alcohol (or any other intoxicating substance), and may even be quite drunk, without having lost the capacity to consent.
 However at the point where he or she is so intoxicated as to lose the capacity to choose whether to participate in sexual activity, any sexual activity that takes place, does so without the complainer’s consent.”

 What is it in context?
 In civil law, when making a contract for instance, consent means agreement to the same thing.
 In criminal law, it means something more akin to permission.
 Both legal sectors seek to include notions of use and abuse of power within them.
 Determining ‘consent’ is one of the most complex areas of the criminal law in sexual offending.
 There are three main reasons for this.